 Using money to gain power or ecclesiastical office was regarded as a serious sin by the Roman Catholic Church.
 Although de Losinga may have been able to keep his actions hidden from a great number of common people, enough people knew he had committed this sin for him to be worried.
 He knew that according to Catholic doctrine, he was risking extra years spent in purgatory after his death.
-In fact, de Losinga was so worried that he travelled to Rome in 1094 to resign from his office.
+In fact, de Losinga was so worried that he travelled to Rome in 1094 to resign his office.

 The pope accepted de Losinga’s resignation and granted him absolution, but immediately reinstated him in another job and another task.

 In 1095 (the year after meeting de Losinga in Rome) Pope Urban II stood in pulpit in Claremont in France and told Christian knights that if they wanted to earn time off purgatory they should go on a crusade and recapture Jerusalem from the alleged infidel.
 That was to happen after Herbert’s visit to him in Rome, but given all sorts of people joined the crusades, it may have been a possibility in Urban’s thinking.

 However, on receiving de Losinga’s resignation Urban told him he was to leave Thetford and become Bishop of Norwich and that as part of his penance he was to give more money – this time to the church – and use it to build other churches and religious houses.